What is uveitis?

 What causes uveitis?

 - Iritis, the most common form of uveitis, affects the iris.
-This condition is often associated with autoimmune disorders such as arthritis.
+This condition is often associated with autoimmune disorders (in which the body attacks itself) such as arthritis.
 Iritis may develop suddenly and may last up to eight weeks, even with treatment.

 - Retinitis affects the back of the eye.
-It may be rapidly progressive, making it difficult to treat.
-Retinitis may be caused by viruses such as herpes zoster or herpes simplex, bacterial infections such as syphilis, or parasitic inflections such as toxoplasmosis or autoimmune diseases.
+It may develop quickly, making it difficult to treat.
+Retinitis may be caused by viruses such as herpes zoster or herpes simplex, bacterial infections such as syphilis, or parasitic infections such as toxoplasmosis or autoimmune diseases.

-- Choroiditis, or inflammation of the layer beneath the retina, may also be caused by an infection such as tuberculosis or be due to autoimmune diseases.
+- Choroiditis, or inflammation of the layer beneath the retina, may also be caused by an infection such as tuberculosis, or may be caused by autoimmune diseases.

-- Panuveitis refers to inflammation involving the entire interior of the eye.
+- Panuveitis is an inflammation of the entire interior of the eye.

 How is uveitis diagnosed?

 If you have any symptoms of uveitis, it is very important to see your ophthalmologist right away.
 Your ophthalmologist will perform a careful examination of your eyes.
 He or she may order laboratory tests, including blood work or X-rays.

 Uveitis may be caused by another disease, so your ophthalmologist may want to talk with your primary care physician or a specialist to evaluate your general medical condition.